Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 430 1GB should be a little bit faster than the GeForce GT 315 in general. (explain)
+Memory BandwidthThe GeForce GT 430 1GB should theoretically be a small bit faster than the GeForce GT 315 overall. (explain)

-Texel RateThe GeForce GT 430 1GB is a small bit (approximately 12%) better at texture filtering than the GeForce GT 315. (explain)
+Texel RateThe GeForce GT 430 1GB is a little bit (more or less 12%) faster with regards to texture filtering than the GeForce GT 315. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison